TheBenPerson/Game/README.md

 I'm making a game called Game.
 Game is built with mods in mind.
-Because it is module oriented, so adding mods is as easy as dragging and dropping files.
+Because it is module oriented, adding mods is as easy as dragging and dropping files.

 *** Game is a work in progress.
 Don't expect it to work. ***